msschwartz21/deltascope/docs/source/data-process.rst

 Goal
 ----
 At this point, each sample/channel should have been processed by Ilastik to create a new :file:`{c1_10}_Probabilities.h5` file.
 If you open this file in Fiji utilizing the fiji HDF5 plugin, it should contain three dimensions and two channels (signal and background, but for our purposes the two are interchangeable).
 Each pixel should have a value ranging between 0 and 1.
 If we are inspecting the signal channel, pixels with a value close to 0 (low p value) are highly likely to be true signal.
 Correspondingly, pixels with a value close to 1 are likely to be background.
 The :file:`{c1_10}_Probabilities.h5` file by Ilastik contains two channels (signal and background), which are inverse images.
 For a given pixel, the background intensity value is 1 minus the signal intensity value.
 In order to simplify our data, we will apply a threshold that will divide the data into two sets of pixels: signal and background.
 In the steps that follow, we will only use the set of pixels that correspond to true signal.
 This set of pixels may be also referred to as a set of points or a point cloud.
 In order to avoid keeping track of which channel is the signal channel, we assume that after applying a threshold there will be more points will fall in the background group than in the signal group.
-If this is not true, better Ilastik training or a stricter threshold is reccomended, or Cranium will instead be examining the structure of your background.
+If this is not true, better Ilastik training or a stricter threshold is reccomended, or deltascope will instead be examining the structure of your background.

 .. warning::

-	If your data contains more points of signal than background, cranium will select your background channel as the signal channel.
+	If your data contains more points of signal than background, deltascope will select your background channel as the signal channel.
 In order to correct this assumption, the inequality in :py:func:`brain.read_data` will need to be changed to equate a large number of points with signal instead of background.

 .. _SIthresh: